Title Loan Laws And Disclosures For Each State

 It is legal to get an auto title loan in California.
 As of 2020, title loans offered between $2,501 and $10,000 have a maximum interest rate of 36% plus the federal funds rate.
 The annualized interest rate for loans over $10,000 offered within California ranges from 40% to 100% and sometimes even higher.

-The repayment terms can be as short as 30 days or extended for several months or years.
+Repayment terms for a title loan can go up to 48 months in some cases.
 If someone doesn’t repay the loan as agreed, the lender has the legal right to repossess the vehicle in California, sell it at auction, and recover the debt.

 Colorado